expressjs/express/Charter.md

 ## Section 1: Scope

 Express is a http web server framework with a simple and expressive API which is highly aligned with Node.js core.
-We aim to be be the best in class for writing performant, spec compliant and powerful web servers in Node.js.
+We aim to be the best in class for writing performant, spec compliant, and powerful web servers in Node.js.
 As one of the oldest and most popular web frameworks in the ecosystem, we have an important place for new users and experts alike.